UWPCE-PythonCert/ProgrammingInPython/source/modules/ObjectOrientationOverview.rst

 Polymorphism
   Allowing instances of multiple classes to be used in the same way.
 Literally means "having many forms".
 This simply happens with Python's "Duck Typing" -- An object with a given method can have that method called on it.
 But in statically typed languages, this is a big deal.

 Python and OO
 -------------

 Is Python a "True" Object-Oriented Language?

-What are its strengths and weaknesses vis-a-vis OO?
+There is often debate about this.

-But it does not support *full* encapsulation, i.e., it does not require classes, and classes don't have "private" attributes.
+It does not support *proper* encapsulation, i.e., it does not require classes, and classes don't have "private" attributes.

 **but ...**